IBM Series/1: As part of U.S. nuclear weapon command and control systems

 In May 2016 the United States Government Accountability Office released a document that covered the need to upgrade or replace legacy computer systems within Federal Agencies.
 According to this document, the Air Force's Strategic Automated Command and Control System still uses Series/1 computer to "coordinate[...] the operational functions of the United States' nuclear forces, such as intercontinental ballistic missiles, nuclear bombers, and tanker support aircraft."
 This system still used 8-inch floppy disks, however the Department of Defense planned to update some of the technology by the end of the 2017 fiscal year.
-In June 2019, the retirement of the 8-inch floppy drives was completed, and they were replaced by a "highly secure solid state digital storage solution" (floppy disk hardware emulator).
+In June 2019, the retirement of the 8-inch floppy drives was completed, and they were replaced by a "highly secure solid state digital storage solution".